aurelien-boch/LibFd/readme.md

 }
 ```

-Fill vector with data when stdin is ready for reading:
+Filling a vector with data when stdin is ready for reading:
 ```c++
 #include <iostream>
 #include "lib/libFd/include/FdMonitor.hpp"